hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 ### Create a cold-tiered volume via a web GUI

-First of all, you need to log in to MCS, and enter the following positions in turn at the top of the screen: Data --> Volumes👇
+First, you will need to log into MCS, and enter the following positions in turn at the top of the screen: Data --> Volumes👇

 <a href="https://ibb.co/1Zg5RXN"><img src="https://i.ibb.co/2q9QcMr/Create-Cold-Tier-Volume-1.png" alt="Create-Cold-Tier-Volume-1" border="0"></a>